zemanel/zemanel.eu/content/articles/programming/2013-04-19-writing-better-javascript-code.md

 ### Improving Javascript source code with Google Closure Tools

 There are several Javascript source code linters available.
-The one i have bee working with is [Closure Linter](https://developers.google.com/closure/utilities/) wich is part of [Google Closure Tools](https://developers.google.com/closure/).
+The one i have been working with is [Closure Linter](https://developers.google.com/closure/utilities/) which is part of [Google Closure Tools](https://developers.google.com/closure/).

 #### About the Closure Linter